g-torr/percolation-grn/Readme.md

 ---
 ## Content of the repository
+- lib: a folder with interal routines for python scripts
 - Section 3 contains a Mathematica notebook
 - Section 4 contains:
-	- lib: a folder with interal routines for python scripts

 	- macroscopic-cavity: this folder compute the macroscopic cavity theory for type 1 networks.
 	- pruning-aOC; percolation  on synthetic network:
 	- single-instance: microscopic cavity dynamics
 	- knockout-cascade: single gene removal
+- Section 5 contains:
+	strongly connected component evaluation.

 ## Extensions for bipartite graphs in networkx